 In the future, Austria's district heating supply infrastructure, which currently spans 5,600 kilometers, needs to increasingly rely on renewable heat sources.
 Presently, district heating is primarily generated in centralized plants, with fossil fuels like oil, gas, and coal contributing to half of this energy production.
 Biomass is currently a significant source of renewable energy.
 However, to rapidly increase the share of renewables and overcome the limited availability of biomass in certain regions, it is crucial to integrate other energy sources and carriers into the district heating system.
 This transition and utilization of local resources require a decentralized approach for the entire district heating sector.
 This shift leads to a greater number of generation plants and increased complexity due to limited availability and fluctuations in energy supply.
-To maintain the current level of supply reliability, which is based on the flexibility will enable the integration of renewable energy sources that fluctuate seasonally and diurnally.
+To maintain the current level of supply reliability, which is based on the flexibility provided by fossil fuels, it is necessary to enhance the overall flexibility of energy systems.
+This flexibility will enable the integration of renewable energy sources that fluctuate seasonally and diurnally.
 Achieving this objective requires particular attention to be given to the heating and cooling sector, which accounts for approximately 50% of overall energy consumption.